everyday-as/craft-waitwhile/README.md

 # Craft CMS Waitwhile Integration

-This plugin is currently a work in progress, and does not do anything currently.
-I will update this
+This plugin currently only gets certain waitlist API methods.
+View the documentation for more information.

+## Documentation

+The documentation can be found [here](https://github.com/Everyday-AS/craft-waitwhile/wiki)

 ## To do list
 - [x] Plugin boilerplate
-- [ ] Create a settings page
+- [x] Create a settings page
+- [x] Methods to return basic waitlist API
+- [x] Cache methods
 - [ ] Create a controller for submitting API requests to Waitwhile
-- [ ] Method to return average wait time
-- [ ] Make some front-end components as examples
 - [ ] Calendar to book time, showing available times (perhaps outside plugin scope)